 AMER: They were Dr. Charles Hunter, Dr. Jack Kimble, and Dr. Victor Kaminsky.

-Most will see this as insignificant, but who is doing the filming here?
+Most will see this as insignificant, but who is doing the filming of the pods here?
 We don't think about this because the shots are so like what we see when presented naturally, out of the context of the news story.
 Aligned diagonally they fit in with other close-up shots of the hibernation pods in the film and so we receive them seamlessly, but we would have done so as well if we were shown shots that looked like a clinical presentation, as in, say, recordings from a camera uniformly placed above each pod.
-I would doubt these shots were done by either Frank or Dave.
 Our perceptions are being played with here.
-We accept the shots without thinking about the feasibility of them.
+We accept the shots without thinking about the source of them.

 239 MCU of Dave eating, his precursor of the iPad to his left.
 His meal from left to right is a light brown tray of food, a reddish brown tray, an orange-brown-yellow, and a yellow tray.
 (59:41)